 Other Features

-On top of the specs and security features, Eero Pro 6E comes with Zigbee smart home hub.
-So it functions more than just a regular router.
+On top of the specs and security features, this Eero Pro 6E review, explored the Zigbee smart home hub functionality.
 Zigbee lets you control smart home devices through Alexa voice commands.
 That is, as long as the devices are compatible.

 It’s also powered by TrueMesh.
 TrueMesh technology lets the nodes communicate smoothly and harmoniously.
 This prevents your nodes from slowing down, and it reroutes all connected devices to the nearest satellite with optimum speeds.